-Your mobile service provider will deactivate your SIM card if you missed the SIM registration deadline.
+Your mobile service provider will deactivate your SIM card if you miss the SIM registration deadline.

 When a sim card is deactivated, the mobile phone number connected with that sim card is no longer active or accessible.
 Deactivating a sim card might have a variety of implications, depending on the cause for deactivation and how you intend to use your phone in the future.